FARMING WITH HORSES

 Around the edge of each field was a “right of way” which was planted with “hay seed” or the seed that would produce the best hay.
 This hay swath would be cut first, before the grain was harvested, so that when the combine came into the field with its cutter bar off to one side, the tractor and the main body of the combine would have a place to move without trampling any of the grain to be harvested.
 Haying involved more work for the horses: first circling the field with the sickle bar that cut the hay, followed by the hay rake with its large curved tines, bigger than barrel hoops, that raked the hay into windrows.
 After that the horses were allowed to rest and the windrows were pitched into shocks by hand, a shock being the small pile of hay from one windrow that could easily be pitched into the wagon.
 Then the horses would be hitched to the header bed, a wagon that had a high side and a low side.
 The hay from the shocks was pitched over the low side, piled up against the high side until the wagon was full, and then taken to the barns.

-In those years the wheat was harvested by traveling combines that came from someplace out of the either along with their own crews and ten-horse teams.
+In those years the wheat was harvested by traveling combines that came from someplace out of the unknown world along with their own crews and ten-horse teams.
 These big combines had chutes that held four or five sacks of wheat.
 When the sack sewer pulled the cord the sacks would fall down onto the stubble of the field.
 That was when the fun started!